AlexanderJCS/raygun/README.md

-# raygun
+# 👑 Reina

-Raygun is a compute-shader based path tracer made in OpenGL and Java, using LWJGL.
+Reina is a compute-shader based path tracer made in OpenGL and Java, using LWJGL.
 Path tracing is a common technique in computer rendering to create photorealistic images by simulating how light bounces within a scene.

-The successor to this project is [raygun-vk](https://www.github.com/alexanderjcs/raygun-vk), which utilizes Vulkan's ray tracing pipeline.
+The successor to this project is [reina-vk](https://www.github.com/alexanderjcs/reina-vk), which utilizes Vulkan's ray tracing pipeline.
 The pipeline allows me to utilize hardware acceleration for ray tracing, which enables much faster rendering than the compute shader-based approach used in this project.

 ## Features